top of page

 The Treatment

 The treatment of Atopic Dermatitis ranges from avoidance of harsh soaps and moisturizers to the application of topical antihistamines or steroids.
 Oral antihistamines and steroids may be given in more aggressive cases.
 Ultraviolet light therapy may also help to combat the formation of patches and sores.
-Dr. Atkins may compound a specific IV Nutritional Therapy Solution that can be catered to you for a helpful vitamin infusion.

 Please schedule online or call 678-213-2220 set up a Dermatology appointment with Dr. Debra Atkins to further discuss your options.